Hobbled Dewey & LeBoeuf loses last top manager

 One option, Jarvis said, would be to force Dewey into an involuntary bankruptcy filing.

-Little legal business is being conducted at the firm and Dewey & LeBoeuf told lawyers last week that it would cease operations in California.
+Little legal business is being conducted at the firm and Dewey & LeBoeuf has ceased operations in California.

-It has laid off 433 of 533 employees in New York, according to the New York State Labor Department.
+It has laid off 433 employees in New York, according to the Labor Department.
 A May 10 letter to associates notifying them of the layoffs stated that “the situation is deteriorating at a more rapid pace than was initially anticipated.”

 Lawsuits are piling up.
 On Friday, a company controlled by Property Group Partners sued the firm for more than $927,000 in unpaid rent in Washington, D.C.
 The landlord is seeking possession of Dewey’s 140,000-square-foot offices on New York Avenue.

-On Monday, Dewey was sued by the U.S. Pension Benefit Guaranty Corporation, a government agency that wants control of the firm’s three pension plans, which were underfunded by $80 million, the PBGC said.
+On Monday, Dewey was sued by the U.S. Pension Benefit Guaranty Corporation, a government agency that is seeking to seize control of the firm’s three pension plans, which were underfunded by $80 million, the PBGC said.

-In addition, a former employee has filed a proposed class action against Dewey stemming from its layoffs and ABM Janitorial Services, which provided janitorial services to the firm, sued Dewey in New York state court claiming it was owed $299,000.
-On Wednesday, a temporary-attorney staffing company called Diamond Personnel LLC sued Dewey in New York state court for failing to pay more than $740,500.
+In addition, a former employee has filed a proposed class action against Dewey stemming from its layoffs, and ABM Janitorial Services, which provided janitorial services to the firm, sued Dewey in New York state court claiming it was owed $299,000.

 His departure follows that of other members of the office of the chairman, which Dewey created on March 27 amid partner defections to take over responsibility from its then sole chairman, Steven Davis.